Panama City Beach business owner escapes Ukraine - NewsBreak

 KYIV, Ukraine (WMBB) — Owner of Club La Vela, Patrick Pfeffer, posted on Facebook on Sunday that he had made it safely to Poland after traveling by foot for three days as the Russian invasion continues.

-The Facebook post was shared with News 13 on Sunday where Pfeffer said it had been the most intense three days he had ever lived through.US, allies to kick certain Russian banks out of SWIFT banking system
+The Facebook post was shared with CBS 42 sister station News 13 on Sunday.
+Pfeffer said it had been the most intense three days he had ever lived through.Early morning Birmingham shooting leaves 1 dead

 He said he was experiencing a wide range of thoughts and strange emotions as he walked mile after mile — often times at night with thousands of Ukrainians fleeing the country.